rseuster/PiDAQ/README.md

 [Raspberry Pico Pi 2 device](https://www.raspberrypi.com/products/raspberry-pi-pico-2/)
 and aims to be a simple and easy to use data aquisition ("DAQ") system that can be used by students in teaching labs at high schools and universities.
-The device writes the measurement data to files in CSV (comma separated values) to an SD card that can them be read on the students laptops.
+The device writes the measurement data to files in CSV (comma separated values) to a SD card that can then be read on the students laptops.
-It is connected to a custom board providing access to two specialized sensor chips:
+The Pico 2 board is connected to a custom PCB board providing access to two specialized sensor chips:

 1. [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/)
    for measuring temperature, pressure and humidity, the data on the SD card will be